-Step into an ancient world on a two-week Middle East journey that combines the highlights of Israel and Jordan.
-Discover life in Jerusalem on a dual-perspective walking tour with Israeli and Palestinian guides, explore some of the best Roman ruins outside of Italy, ride through the desert on a 4x4, and venture into the awe-inspiring ancient city of Petra.
-Connect with the past as well as the future of this region on this incredible itinerary.
+Step into the ancient world of the Middle East on a two-week journey that combines the highlights of Israel and Jordan.
+Discover life in Jerusalem on a dual-perspective walking tour with Israeli and Palestinian guides, explore the Roman ruins of Jerash, ride through the desert on a 4x4, and venture into the awesome and ancient city of Petra.
+Connect with the past while glimpsing contemporary life in this incredible region.

 Arrive at any time.
 Arrival transfer included.

-Take a specially designed walking tour of the Old City of Jerusalem with both Israeli and Palestinian guides trained by National Geographic Emerging Explorer Aziz Abu Sarah.
+Take a specially designed walking tour of the Old City of Jerusalem with both Israeli and Palestinian guides an experience exclusively designed by National Geographic Emerging Explorer Aziz Abu Sarah.
 This unique dual-narrative tour allows travellers a deeper understanding of the diverse cultural, religious, and political aspects of Israel.
 Visit key sites including the Temple Mount, Dome of the Rock, and the Al Aqsa Mosque.
 Continue to the Western Wall, then walk through the Stations of the Cross to the Church of the Holy Sepulchre.
-This afternoon, visit the Mount of Olives, the Garden of Gethsemane, and the Church of All Nations.
-Later, enjoy a discussion on the current state of affairs with a leading Israeli scholar.
+This afternoon, visit the Mount of Olives for stunning views of Jerusalem, then enjoy free time to wander on your own or opt to visit the Garden of Gethsemane.
+Later, enjoy a discussion with a local scholar on conflict resolution and local interfaith issues.

 Take a sobering visit to Yad Vashem Memorial to learn about the Holocaust and its ramifications today.
 In the afternoon, visit the famed Israel Museum.
-View the Dead Sea Scrolls, housed in the Shrine of the Book, and walk through the museum's state of the art archeological exhibition.
+View the Dead Sea Scrolls, housed in the Shrine of the Book and observe one of the greatest archaeological finds of the past century.
+After, opt to walk through the museum's state of the art archeological exhibition on your own.

 Visit the Mt. of Beatitudes, for gorgeous views of the Sea of Galilee and visit the church that was built atop this hill, where Jesus is believed to have delivered his “Sermon on the Mount” speech.
 Continue to the ruins of Capernaum, where Jesus lived and preached, and where many apostles, including Peter, made their home.
 Learn about the lives of Israeli Arabs on the way to Nazareth, where we visit the Basilica of the Annunciation, one of the largest churches in the Middle East.